adr-mus/ball-z/README.md

 - R (on start screen): open the ranking,
 - P (in game): pause/unpause the game,
 - Esc: exit to the start screen, exit game if already there.

+All graphics are mine.
+Font and sound effects were taken from open repositories.